autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 ## What is `rclcpp::WaitSet`

-As explained in [call take() method of Subscription object](./index.md#call-take-method-of-subscription-object), `take()` method is irreversible.
-Once `take()` method is executed, state of the subscription object changes.
-Because of no undo operation against `take()` method, the subscription object can not be restored to previous state.
-You can use `rclcpp::WaitSet` before calling `take()` to check arrival of any incoming message in the subscription queue.
+As explained in [_call take() method of Subscription object_](./index.md#call-take-method-of-subscription-object), `take()` method is irreversible.
+Once `take()` method is executed, a state of a subscription object changes.
+Because there is no undo operation against `take()` method, the subscription object can not be restored to its previous state.
+You can use `rclcpp::WaitSet` before calling `take()` to check the arrival of an incoming message in the subscription queue.
 Here is a sample code in which `wait_set_.wait()` tells you that a message has already been received and can be obtained by `take()`.

 ```c++